In 2019, we embarked on an innovative project to improve LGBT+ inclusion.

 Detailed comments from our focus groups reinforced the survey findings.
 Both the current workforce and individuals identifying as LGBT+ shared ideas about what needs to change.
 These included:

-We’re pulling together a report to share our findings with the sector.
+You can download the summary research report below, which we’ve created to share our findings with the sector.
 But we will also be working with partners to turn these ideas into action.